-Moving harvested forage from the field to a storage area is a time- and fuel-consuming process, just as is moving the hay from the storage to the feeding area.
+Moving harvested forage from the field to a storage area is a time- and fuel-consuming process, just as is moving the hay from storage to feeding area.
 The number of trips and the amount of time it takes to move hay from the field to a hay lot or barn is directly related to bale size and density.